levyashvin/caterpillar_hackathon/README.md

 ## Final Milestone

-We cleared three intense evaluation rounds and were honored to present our MVP at the final stage.
+We cleared three intense evaluation rounds and made it to the final round.
 Built in just 48 hours, this project represents our commitment to innovation, teamwork, and real-world impact.

 ---